develop-00/projects/README.md

 - 📫 How to reach me (Linkedin) https://www.linkedin.com/in/tiwari-trapti/

 ## Projects
-This repo contains various

-- frontend (HTML / CSS / JS / React JS)
-- backend (Java / Spring Boot)
-- fullstack (Spring Boot / React JS)

-projects completed by me during various courses.
+This repo contains various projects completed by me during various courses.